 This morning we travel to the southern end of Gros Morne National Park, a UNESCO World Heritage Site, to visit the visitor centre and Lobster Cove Head Lighthouse, including entrance to the interpretive exhibit.
 We stop at the Bonne Bay Marine station where you can experience a touch tank while learning about the amazing sea life of Bonne Bay and the latest research in marine ecology.
 Later this afternoon we return to our hotel to enjoy time at leisure.

+Gros Morne National Park - Grand Falls-Windsor.
 Today we enjoy an included boat cruise in the heart of the stunning Gros Morne National Park.
 We will witness some of the most overwhelming scenery in the park, so be sure to have your cameras ready.
 Entrance to Gros Morne Discovery Centre is also included.
-Later this afternoon, we travel to Grand Falls-Windsor and our overnight hotel, the Mount Peyton Hotel (3T).
+Later this afternoon, we travel to Grand Falls-Windsor and our overnight hotel.

 Our journey today takes us through Lewisporte for a visit to the Train Park, featuring a restored caboose, and onto Twillingate, home to the Long Point Lighthouse on Devil’s Head Cliff.
 There is time to visit the lighthouse offering superb views across Notre Dame Bay and the Prime Berth Twillingate Fishing Museum.
-This afternoon we continue south to Gander and our overnight hotel, Sinbad’s Hotel and Suites (3T) or Hotel Gander (3T).
+This afternoon we continue south to Gander and our overnight hotel.
 Gander is a town based around a rich aviation history and in World War II it provided a major air link to Europe.
 We visit the North Atlantic Aviation Museum with exhibits covering the period from 1935 to 2001, highlighting Gander’s role in the development of Trans-Atlantic aviation.

 Our journey this morning takes us through the Terra Nova National Park before the route continues to Bonavista where John Cabot is reputed to have landed in 1497 and where he first saw the ‘New found land’.
 Discover Bonavista’s lighthouse which dates from 1843 and has been restored, securing its status as a provincial historic site.
 We then join the ‘Discovery Trail’ and visit historic Trinity, a fascinating village with the many small buildings along its narrow streets having been restored and renovated.
-Our journey of scenic delights continues to Clarenville and our overnight hotel, the Clarenville Inn (3T) or St Jude Hotel (4T).
+Our journey of scenic delights continues to Clarenville and our overnight hotel.

 Our journey across Newfoundland and Labrador concludes this morning as we arrive in the provincial capital St John’s.
-We have arranged a tour that will include highlights of one of the oldest port cities in North America, including Signal Hill National Historic Site and Cape Spear National Historic Site.
+We have arranged a tour that will include highlights of one of the oldest port cities in North America, including Cape Spear National Historic Site.
 Here you will stand at the most easterly point in North America, with stunning vistas and the open Atlantic Ocean.
-Later this afternoon we transfer to the Delta St John’s Hotel (4T).
+Later this afternoon we transfer to our hotel in St John’s.

 Today is free for you to explore at greater depth all that this city has to offer.
 There may also be the opportunity to join an optional tour to Bay Bulls for an exhilarating marine adventure to view the puffins at Witless Bay Ecological Reserve, home to over 500,000 Atlantic Puffins.
-This evening we transfer to St John’s Airport for a direct, scheduled Air Canada flight to London.
+This evening we transfer to the airport for your return flight to the UK.